OOPSpam/blog/_posts/2022-01-02-spam-protection-for-elementor-forms.md

 > ✨ Since then, we have also added the __Block messages from these countries__ feature.

 ![OOPSpam WordPress Plugin block countries](https://www.oopspam.com/blog/assets/wp-block-countries.png "OOPSpam WordPress Plugin block countries")

+> 📌 Using country filtering allows your site to be available worldwide, but only limits who can submit a form.

 Unlike other premium solutions, OOPSpam is privacy-friendly.
 We don't store or share your data.
 All cloud-based spam filtering services in the market require you to send visitors IP addresses which violates GDPR.
 With OOPSpam, you don't have to.